ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 As this package is not open-source, many policies related to quality control are not openly documented.
 For example, it is difficult to find information relating to its versioning policy.
 For ROS 2 distributions, packages may need to rely on strict versions, like `5.3.1`, to ensure API/ABI stability.

-Without reports of coverage, it is not clear if the software is completely tested.
-However, according to a [blog entry](https://www.rti.com/blog/software-testing-at-rti)  from RTI, the company takes testing very seriously.
+There are no clear public reports of code coverage, so it is not clear how much of their code is tested.
+However, they do describe their approach to testing in a [blog entry](https://www.rti.com/blog/software-testing-at-rti).

 There is a list of [known academic projects](https://community.rti.com/projects) using RTI Connext DDS and also they have published a [white paper](https://www.rti.com/whitepapers/how-to-achieve-production-grade-deployment-with-ros-2-and-rti-connext-dds) with rationale about how to implement production-grade deployments using their software in conjunction with ROS2.